lorier/burnbrighter/plugins/widgets-for-siteorigin/readme.txt

 2. Control the visibility of your widgets and rows.

 == Changelog ==

+= 1.2.3 - July 26 2016  =
+* Recoded most widgets making them light weight and quicker.
+* Major work on CSS and JS files.
+Sizes significantly lowered.
+* Updated Alert widget.
+* Added deep-linking to Tabs, Accordion and Filter Accordion widgets.
+* Added option to disable animation in Bar and Circle counter widgets.
+* Improved navigation, added pagination and added option to make all posts equal height.
+* Added option to remove All link in Portfolio and Filter Accordion widgets.
+* Added option to use oEmbed in Media Box Widget.
+* Added gallery layout to Portfolio widget.
+* Fixed issue with using multiple Portfolio widgets on the same page.
+* Added Pricing Table Widget.
+* A number of other fixes.

+= 1.2.2 - February 5 2016  =
+* Minor bug fixes to the blog widget

 = 1.2.1 - February 3 2016  =
 * Minor bug fixes to the blog widget